Introduction

 2. Click on the ‘Manage Client Credentials’ option in the top-right user profile menu.

-3. Fill out the form to obtain a client ID and secret.
+3. Fill out the form to obtain a client ID and a secret.

 git clone https://github.com/ComplianceCow/cow-mcp.git